 What Exactly Are Holistics?

 Holistics, also called alternative treatment, are designed to ease these withdrawal symptoms of patients in addiction recovery.
 These types of rehab programs utilize an integrated model of treatment to address the physical, mental, and spiritual harm caused by substance abuse and addiction.
-Unlike most other rehab programs, holistics are based in both medicine and in the holism mentality that healing should not be segmented into parts.
+Unlike most other rehab programs, holistics borrows from both medicinal practices and the holism mentality that healing doesn’t happen in segments or parts.
 Part of what makes holistics in addiction recovery so popular is that it focuses on healing the whole person— not just the addiction.

 The Debate of Holistics in Addiction Treatment